top of page

 But soon from themselves safety they’ll seek,

-For into death’s waiting arms swiftly they race,
+For into death’s open arms swiftly they race,

-And then at their own deeds they’ll be aghast,
+And at their own deeds they will be aghast,

-At the evil they did while on Earth in the past.
+At all the evil they did on Earth in the past.

 On then being made a bitter harvest to reap